 For skin, there are several main issues that can cause skin aging and stress.

 Free radicals and oxidative stress - Oxidative stress is the term for the overall effect of free radical damage on the body’s cells.
-Oxidative stress results in developing symptoms such as aging and wrinkles.
-It also damages the body’s cells which can lead to disease, inflammation, DNA damage, and mitochondrial slowdown - which all contribute to the signs of aging.
+Oxidative stress results in symptoms such as aging and wrinkles.
+It also damages the body’s cells which can lead to disease, inflammation, DNA damage, and mitochondrial slowdown - which all contribute to signs of aging.

 Outward signs of oxidative stress are: